Overview of requirements for TMIET and MIET membership.

 Your CV will then be assessed by a trained member of staff who will check your qualifications and experience and verify that you have achieved a suitable level of knowledge and understanding.
 The IET reserves the right to request a detailed CV from any applicant.

-You are required to provide details of a supporter who can confirm that you have achieved the required knowledge and understanding.
+You are required to provide details of a supporter who can confirm that you have achieved the required knowledge and understanding and are a suitable candidate to use the IET’s designatory letters after your name.

 Your supporter can be: